 OCHRA staff will offer the opportunity for meaningful access to LEP clients who have difficulty communicating in English.
-If a client asks for language assistance and OCHRA determines that the client is LEP and that language assistance is necessary to provide meaningful access, OCHRA will make reasonable efforts to provide the type of assistance necessary.
+If a client asks for language assistance and OCHRA determines that the client is LEP and that language assistance is necessary to provide meaningful access, OCHRA will make reasonable efforts to provide free language assistance.
+If reasonably possible OCHRA will provide the language assistance in the LEP client's preferred language.